What Church leaders had to say about COVID-19 during General Conference - The Daily Universe

 “As followers of Jesus Christ, living in a day when the COVID-19 pandemic has put the world in commotion, let us not just talk of Christ or preach of Christ or employ a symbol representing Christ,” he said.
 “Let us put our faith in the Lord Jesus Christ into action!”

 This time, his invitation was a little more specific than the last.
-“I invite all, including those not of our faith, to fast and pray on Good Friday, April 10th, that the present pandemic may be controlled, caregivers protected, the economy strengthened, and life normalized.”
+“I invite all, including those not of our faith, to fast and pray on Good Friday, April 10, that the present pandemic may be controlled, caregivers protected, the economy strengthened and life normalized.”

 During the Sunday morning session, Elder Jeffrey R. Holland also addressed the pandemic.